 - Great choice for thick, long hair

-2. Framar Variety Color Brush Set
+2. Framar Coloring Brush 3-Pack Set

 - AccuSoft bristles

-- Sturdy & durable
+- Sturdy and durable

-- Minor fraying
+- Minor fraying on the ends

-- There are 3 brushes in the set
+- Three brushes come in the set

-- Great price to quality ratio
+- Great price-to-quality ratio

 - Stiffer bristles